nest/nest-simulator/doc/guides/connection_management.rst

 and ``fixed_total_number``.
 The arrays can be specified as numpy arrays or lists.
 As with the scalar parameters, all parameters but the receptor types must be specified as arrays of floats.
-For ``one_to_one`` the array must have the same length as the population NodeCollection.
+For ``one_to_one`` the array must have the same length as the NodeCollections.

 Example: